naeunoh/naeunoh.github.io/_posts/2022-08-04-intersubject-rsa-code.md

 ![png]({{ site.baseurl }}/assets/img/IS-RSA/IS-RSA_51_2.png){: width="100%" }

-Another way to visually compare results from the two models is with a scatterplot.
+Another way to visually compare results from the two models is with a **scatterplot**.
 Each dot is a node, and we also plot the identity line (where y=x, not the regression line).
 If the NN and AnnaK models gave identical results, all the dots would fall on this diagonal line.
 If some dots are above and some dots are below, it means that different nodes are best fit by different models (some by NN, others by AnnaK).
 If most of the dots are above (rather than below) the line, it means that overall the AnnaK model is better of the majority of nodes.

 ```python
 def set_aspect_ratio(ax):